xoko14/chat-story-reader/README.md

 # chat-story-reader
-Prototype for visual novel script style reader for stories told as a messaging app log.
+Prototype for visual novel script style reader for stories told as a messaging app chat.